 Upon receiving a Formal Complaint and determining that allegations comport with Title IX claims, the [College or University] will provide the parties with the following notices containing the following information:

 Notice of formal and informal resolution processes.
-A description of the [College or University]’s grievance resolution procedures, including the informal resolution procedure.
+A description of the [College or University]’s investigation procedures, including the informal resolution procedure.

 The investigator will serve the Respondent and the Complainant with a Notice of Investigation in advance of the initial interview with the Respondent to allow the Respondent sufficient time to prepare a response to the allegations and to inform the Complainant that the [College or University] has commenced an investigation.
-The investigation notice will:
+The Notice of Investigation will:

-Include the identities of the parties (if known), a description of the conduct alleged constituting Title IX Sexual Harassment, and the time and location of the incident (if known).
+Include the identities of the parties (if known), a description of the conduct allegedly constituting Title IX Sexual Harassment, and the time and location of the incident (if known).

-Confirm that the Respondent is presumed not responsible for the alleged conduct and that the [College or University] will not make a final determination of responsibility until after the grievance and disciplinary processes have been completed.
+Confirm that the Respondent is presumed not responsible for the alleged conduct and that the [College or University] will not make a final determination of responsibility until after the investigative and disciplinary processes have been completed.

 Inform parties that they are both entitled to have an advisor of their own choosing, who may be an attorney.